drift-labs/v2-teacher/source/index.html.md

 The maintenance check governs when a user's position must be liquidated.
 If a user's maintenance total collateral drops below their maintenance margin requirement, a user's position can be liquidated to reduce their risk.

+The prices used for deposits, borrows and perp quote assets differ between the initial and maintenance checks.
+The maintenance check uses the current oracle price.
+The initial check uses the `min(oracle_price, oracle_twap)` for deposits and positive perp pnl and `max(oracle_price, oracle_twap)` for borrows, negative perp pnl and perp base amount.

+Lastly,

 # Numerical Precisions

 | Value   | Precision | Constant |